-I had a hard time finding photos of her, but I managed to find two: her senior photo that appeared in the 1912 yearbook of Dallas High School (more commonly known today as Crozier Tech) (where, incidentally, she was in the Art Club with Allie Tennant who went on to become a noted sculptor, best known for her Tejas Warrior at the Hall of State in Fair Park), and a photo that appeared in The Dallas Morning News in 1940.
+I had a hard time finding photos of her, but I managed to find two, including her senior photo that appeared in the 1912 yearbook of Dallas High School (more commonly known today as Crozier Tech) (where, incidentally, she was in the Art Club with Allie Tennant who went on to become a noted sculptor, best known for her Tejas Warrior at the Hall of State in Fair Park).

 Sources & Notes